Social Work (MSW)

 Social Work: Advanced Standing, M.S.W.

 During the fall and spring semesters, students complete the advanced field instruction courses: SWRK 656 and SWRK 657 and SWRK 501-Professional Writing for Social Work and SWRK 662-Ethics in Social Work Practice.
-Students also have two electives that are available to include courses of special interest that may also be specialty certificate courses.
 Thirty-five (35) hours will be required for graduation.
-The curriculum for the Advanced Standing Track is designed such that students enroll in the following credits each term: Summer Term: 6 credit hours; Fall Semester: 12 credit hours; Spring Semester: 9 credit hours.
+The curriculum for the Advanced Standing Track is designed such that students enroll in the following credits each term: Summer Term: 6 credit hours; Fall Semester: 16 credit hours; Spring Semester: 13 credit hours.
+GRE IS NOT REQUIRED

-The curriculum for the week-end part-time program is designed such that students enroll in the following credits each term: Foundation Year 1 (Fall Semester: 9 credits; Spring Semester: 9 credit hours); Foundation Year 2 (Fall Semester: 10 credit hours; Spring Semester: 10 credit hours; and Advanced Year 3 (Fall Semester: 10 credit hours; Spring Semester: 10 credit hours).
+The curriculum for the weekend part-time program is designed such that students enroll in the following credits each term: Foundation Year 1 (Fall Semester: 9 credits; Spring Semester: 9 credit hours); Foundation Year 2 (Fall Semester: 13 credit hours; Spring Semester: 10 credit hours; and Advanced Year 3 (Fall Semester: 10 credit hours; Spring Semester: 10 credit hours).
+Classes for the Weekend Part-Time (WPT) program are Friday evenings and all day Saturdays.
+GRE IS NOT REQUIRED

 Social Work- M.S.W.
 Degree - Full Time Program